Product Performance Metrics and KPIs All Startups Should Track

 Customer Churn Rate (CCR)

 This indicator is the opposite of customer retention; it shows how many customers you've lost during a specific time frame, usually during a month.
 Importantly, the customer churn rate usually counts only those customers who stopped paying you, not the ones using your product's trial or free version.
-These can be people who canceled a subscription or hesitate to make repeat purchases.
+These can be people who cancel a subscription or hesitate to make repeat purchases.

 If your CCR is low, then this is a sign that your clients are satisfied with your product or service.
 If it's high, you should look into what can be the cause (poor product quality or some other issues that make your clients flee).